 - 2–4 tablespoons cold water

-- To an 8-cup or larger capacity food processor, add freeze-dried strawberries.
+- Blend the strawberries: To an 8-cup food processor, add the freeze-dried strawberries.
 Pulse for 20-30 seconds until no large pieces remain.
-Be careful – the strawberries will start to form a dusty powder.
+The strawberries will start to form a dusty powder.
 Let your food processor sit for a couple seconds so the dust inside settles before opening.

-- Using a small spoon, scoop the finest strawberry dust from the food processor into a small bowl and set aside for rolling (you only need a couple tablespoons worth).
+- Set aside some dust: Using a small spoon, scoop about 2 tablespoons of the finest strawberry dust from the food processor into a small bowl and set aside for rolling your balls.
 Larger pieces won’t stick to the bliss balls very well, so be sure to only scoop out the fine dust powder that gathers along the outside rim of the food processor.

-- Use gloves or clean hands to form the mixture into 16-18 balls, approximately 1 inch in diameter.
+- Form the balls: Use gloves or clean hands to form the mixture into 16-18 balls, approximately 1 inch in diameter.
 When forming the bliss balls, it works best to first squeeze the mixture tightly together in your hand a couple times and then work on forming the ball.

-- Roll each ball in the freeze-dried strawberry powder for a pink color and extra strawberry coating!
-Keep refrigerated and eat with 5 days.
+- Roll in strawberry powder: Roll each ball in the freeze-dried strawberry powder for a pink color and extra strawberry coating!

 - Serving Size: 1 ball